782618297/io_scene_scs/Prefab-Locators.md

 Property defining input/output AI traffic lanes for selected "Boundary Node".

-> NOTE: Each Control Node can have only one unique boundary value of input/output lanes, meaning you can not use same input/output lane on more navigation points for same Control Node.
+> NOTE: Each control node can have only one unique boundary value of input/output lanes, meaning you can not use same input/output lane on more navigation points for same control node.

 **Boundary Node**

-Property binding Control Node that should use "Boundary" setting from this navigation point.
+Property binding control node that should use "Boundary" setting from this navigation point.
 Moreover this property is used only if "Boundary" of this navigation point will be set some input/output lane, otherwise value of this property doesn't matter.

 ## Map Point